-As all organizations recognize they are (at least in part) software companies, questions arise.
+As all organizations recognize that they are (at least in part) software companies, questions arise.
 Which software development technologies have staying power?
 Which are just a flash in the pan?
 And which technologies, useful in the past, should now be retired in favor of better options?

 Forrester studied 18 technologies used in software development that have been important contributors to software development efforts, are available commercially at enterprise scale, and have (or will have) enterprise traction: